khanhicetea/today-i-learned/python/HTTP2-supported-for-python-requests-library.md

 The sophisticated http client in Python is `requests`, it has simple API but powerful features.
 You can use it for crawling, sending request to third-party API or writing tests.

 Btw, at this moment it doesn't support HTTP/2 protocol (actually we often doesn't need its `Server Push` or `Multi resource stream` features).
-But something the API endpoint only support HTTP/2 like Akamai Load Balacing service.
+But sometime the API endpoint only supports HTTP/2 like Akamai Load Balacing service.

 The hero is new library named `hyper`, it has been developing to support full HTTP/2 specs.
 But if all we need is requesting single request to a HTTP/2 server.
 It works like a charm.